-Born in Dublin and graduated from Goldsmiths College London (MA) and the National College of Art and Design (BA) Dublin.
+Born in Dublin, Walsh originally trained as a nurse and midwife.
+She graduated from from Goldsmiths College London (MA) and the National College of Art and Design (BA) Dublin.
 Walsh has participated in national and international exhibitions and the Artist’s Residency Programme in the Irish Museum of Modern Art (IMMA) Dublin; RHAs experimental drawing studio (Dublin); Aabenraa Artweek (Denmark) and Basekamp (Philadelphia).
 Mary-Ruth Walsh’s work is in the collection of Trinity College Dublin and private collections.

 'My practice explores buildings from frenetic shopping centers to the desolate loneliness of empty spaces and how architecture affects the way we move and behave in the urban environment.
 I also see architecture as part of our identity.
 These explorations are realised in drawing, painting, film-making, sculpture-installation, critical writing and occasionally performance'.